 If you were to ask me what is my absolute favorite seafood recipe, it would have to be this one: Seafood Medley Recipe made with white wine and garlic sauce.
 It’s decadent, delicious and ohhhh so easy to make, that’s ready in 15 minutes or less–pasta included.

-I came across this dish for seafood medley with garlic butter sauce during my travels abroad.
-It was one of those experiences that one could never forget: candlelight on the shores of the Mediterranean.
+I came across the Mediterranean seafood medley version during my travels abroad.
+It was one of those experiences that one could never forget: soft candlelight on the shores of the Mediterranean.

 There I tasted fresh seafood like I had never done before.
-It was a mixed seafood platter that like this dish was bathed in a white wine and garlic sauce.
+It was a mixed seafood platter that like my recipe was bathed in a white wine and garlic sauce.

 Luckily, there’s a fish monger not too far from my home.
 Several times a week (if not more) fresh seafood is flown in from all over the country (and world).
 I’m literally able to buy “fresh-off-the-boat” mussels, scallops, clams and more.
 It’s seafood heaven, if you ask me.